wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

 ###### Source: SCOTUSblog Stat Pack, October Term 2018. https://www.scotusblog.com/wp-content/uploads/2019/07/StatPack_OT18-7_30_19.pdf

 ## Power of judical review.
+* The power of the courts in the United States to review laws passed by the legislative body and to declare them to be unconstitutional and void is known as *Judicial Review*.
 * Judicial restraint vs. judical activism
-* power should not be used except in unusual cases vs. Power should be used when the needs of society justify it.
+* power should not be used except in unusual cases (restraint) vs. Power should be used when the needs of society justify it (activism).
 ### US Supreme court has the ultimate power to invalidate actions by the President or Congress.

 >Judicial Restraint and Judicial Activism are not exclusive to a particular Judge.
 Many Judges may share aspects of both in their judicial philosophy.